You will find below the programme of the final STAGES Forum (5-6 Novmeber 2025) and the ETC International Theatre Conference (6-9 November 2025).

 ETC International Theatre Conference and STAGES Forum: Registration

-Arrive at your own pace and register for the ETC International Theatre Conference and the final STAGES Forum Day 2, easing into the day with time to explore the venue, browse the program, and connect with others over tea, coffee, or water before the sessions begin.
+Arrive at your own pace and register for the ETC International Theatre Conference and the final STAGES Forum Day 2.
+Upon arrival, participants will receive event materials and practical information, with time to explore the venue, browse the program, and connect with others over tea, coffee, or refreshing water before the sessions begin.

 Venue: Dailes Theatre, Lobby